Gonzih/blog.gonzih.me/source/_posts/2015-02-14-ln-sf-slash-usr-slash-bin-slash-emacs-slash-usr-slash-bin-slash-vim.markdown

 ---

 Some time ago I actually did run `ln -sf /usr/bin/emacs /usr/bin/vim`.
-And left it like that for couple of days.
+And left it like that for a couple of days.
 I must say that it was surprisingly nice experience.
 Tinkering around with elisp, building editing environment from scratch.